This is the October 2, 2013 revision of the UltraViolet FAQ.

 You can link an unlimited number of UltraViolet services to a single UltraViolet account.
 In other words, you can link an account at Vudu to an UltraViolet account, an account at Flixster to the same UltraViolet account, an account at CinemaNow to the same UltraViolet account, and so on.

 You can only link one UltraViolet account to a single account at an UltraViolet service.
 In other words, you can link your UltraViolet account to your Nook account but you can't then link someone else's UltraViolet account to the same Nook account.

 In certain cases you can only link two accounts at an UltraViolet streaming service to a single UltraViolet account.
 This limit applies to streaming services that use "persistently" connected devices such as cable set-top boxes, game consoles, Roku boxes, BD players, and the like.
 Because only a one-time link is required, after which you can use those devices without re-entering a username and password or retyping an activation code, you can only make two links from accounts at one of these services to a single UltraViolet account.
-(This limit is unfortunate but necessary, since it prevents someone from, for example, visiting dozens of houses on their street and permanently hooking up dozens of household streaming devices to a single UltraViolet account.)
+(This limit is unfortunate but necessary, since it prevents someone from, for example, visiting every house in their neighborhood and permanently hooking up dozens of household streaming devices to a single UltraViolet account.)

 Keep in mind that all users of an UltraViolet account share the same content.
 So there's no need to link each member of an UltraViolet account to one account at an UltraViolet service.
 In other words, once you link your UltraViolet account to a Vudu account, all the movies in the UltraViolet account are shared through the Vudu account.
 Linking additional members of the UltraViolet account doesn't add anything (and may result in an error message because the the two-account link limit mentioned above).